bnotech/PCP-client-netmaui-SDK/CONTRIBUTING.md

-# Contributing to the PAYONE Commerce Platform Client iOS SDK
+# Contributing to the PAYONE Commerce Platform Client .NET MAUI SDK

 Thank you for considering contributing to the PAYONE Commerce Platform Client .NET MAUI SDK!
 We appreciate your efforts to help improve this project.
 Below are guidelines for contributing.